 Scroll down the page.
-With the exception of a view video clips (which to be honest, are a bit weird and add no value), the content is all pretty much the same as you find at The Good Guys.
+Except for a view video clips (which to be honest, are a bit weird and add no value), the content is all pretty much the same as The Good Guys.
 It’s laid out a little differently, but not by much.
-They have 3 tabs to break up the description, details and review, for example.
+For example, they have 3 tabs to break up the description, details and review.
 But that’s about it.
 So, overall, it’s weirdly similar.

 Even their font choice, they’ve gone with Roboto.
 Very similar to Futura as per our typography guide.
 And, again it’s a 14px font size, but with a heavier weight.
 Slightly easier to read.
 But, not by much.

 The way the page is laid out is very much on trend with the brand identity of JB Hi-Fi.
 If you’ve been in one of their stores, it feels the same online.
 That’s good.

 The differentiation challenge

-To be honest, when it comes to selling high ticket products online, when those products are easy to buy in many places, like televisions, it’s hard to differentiate the experience.
-Branding helps a little.
-As does price discounting and sales promotions.
+When it comes to selling high ticket products online which are easy to buy in many places e.g. televisions, it’s hard to differentiate the experience.

-Product information helps.
-But it’s a hygiene factor, really.
+Most stores will get the basics right.
+Product information, for example.
 Everyone should get that part of selling high ticket products online right.

-So, think about the impact of the price, and any extra services you can offer.
-Because, for all the effort that’s gone into each product page, if we were really buying a new television, it’d probably come down to the best price we could find.
+Because, for all the effort that’s gone into each product page, if we were really buying a new television, it’d be the best price and service mix we could find.

-So, cars is a very different category.
+Cars are a very different category.
 With Covid-19, people are driving less.
-That means they’ll put off buying a new car until life becomes a bit more certain again.
+That means they’ll put off buying a new car until life becomes more certain again.

 Moz : Domain Authority : 61